The average American spends nearly $1000 on gifts during the winter holiday season, according to the National Retail Federation.

-The average American ends the winter holiday season with $1000 of new debt, which typically takes five or six months to fully pay off.
+And, since most people don’t budget ahead for holiday gift-giving, the average American ends the winter holiday season with $1000 of new debt.
+That debt typically takes five or six months to fully pay off.

-The five main reasons people end up with so much debt are:
+Other reasons people end up with so much holiday debt include:

 - Putting off buying gifts until the last minute, and then buying whatever’s available.